 As we were leaving, Kristin noticed that parts of the floor were made with glass, and there appeared to be a chamber below.
 She asked the waiter what it was, and he replied nonchalantly “Oh, that’s just the ruins of Constantine’s palace.
 There is a staircase out back if you want to go check it out”.

-Of course we wanted to check it out!
+Of course, we wanted to check it out!
 We had no idea that we had been relaxing upon the ruins of one of the most famous palaces in history!
 We went down the terrifying loose spiral staircase to the four excavated chambers below.
 As it turns out, it was a portion of the Great Palace (Palatium Magnum) which was built by Constantine in the 4th century.
 The restaurant, Palatium, donates money to the excavation and is instrumental in the restoration process.
 They were even featured on the History Channel’s “Cities of the Underworld”.

 These ruins are not set up to be a tourist attraction, so they are not well lit and do not have any safety rails.
 I almost fell climbing up an ancient wooden step to get a better view of one of the rooms!
 They do have a few information placards set up so that you can see what you are looking at though, which was a great help.

 It was amazing to just randomly stop in a restaurant and find a place of such historic significance.
-If you are visiting Istanbul, you should definitely check out this restaurant for the food, the ambience, and the history.
+If you are visiting Istanbul, you should definitely check out this restaurant for the food, the ambiance, and the history.